How to speak to girls about sexual assault, as violence against women rises

 Those impacted by sexual assault and those supporting them are able to call the free and confidential 24/7 Rape and Sexual Abuse Support Line.
 Call handlers will listen to you, believe you and answer any questions that you might have.

-Another reason that is probably quite difficult for parents to reconcile is that it is overwhelmingly sons rather than daughters who commit sexual assault – 91% of people prosecuted for sexual offences are men aged 18+.
+Another reason which is probably quite difficult for parents to reconcile is that it is overwhelmingly sons rather than daughters who commit sexual assault – 91% of people prosecuted for sexual offences are men aged 18+.
 This isn’t something that happens by chance.
-Boys are conditioned from a young age to believe that women and girls are less valuable to society, and that sexual violence and abuse against them is ‘normal.’
+Some boys are conditioned from a young age to believe that women and girls are less valuable to society, and that sexual violence and abuse against them is ‘normal.’
 This is evident in the popularity of violent pornography and the prominence of influencers who are outwardly sexist and derogatory about women.

 We refer to this as ‘rape culture’ and it’s a big problem.
 Parents might discuss with their sons the prevalence of sexual assault and its impacts, but also about the culture that leads to this.
 Teaching sons about sexual consent is key, but so too is addressing why it’s not OK to make or laugh at sexist jokes, or to treat girls as if they aren’t as good as boys.
 You can find lots of information about rape culture on the Rape Crisis website to help with these conversations.